BlakeASmith/DistributedWebScraping/clientlib/README.md

 # Installation

-The library is written in **Kotlin**, but should be accessable from other JVM languages.
+The library is written in **Kotlin**, but should be accessible from other JVM languages.
 However the API may be less friendly to use from java or other JVM languages.
-Particularly consuming and producing to topics relies heavily on Kotlin coroutines & Flows. see ![kotlinx-coroutines-rx2](https://github.com/Kotlin/kotlinx.coroutines/tree/master/reactive/kotlinx-coroutines-rx2) which proides conversiosn between Kotlin coroutine constructs and equivilent RxJava constructs.
+Particularly consuming and producing to topics relies heavily on Kotlin coroutines & Flows. see ![kotlinx-coroutines-rx2](https://github.com/Kotlin/kotlinx.coroutines/tree/master/reactive/kotlinx-coroutines-rx2) which provides conversion between Kotlin coroutine constructs and equivalent RxJava constructs.

 As of now the library needs to be included manually using the output jar files in ![clientlib/build/libs](/build/libs "libs") and ![clientlib/definitions/build/libs](/definitions/build/libs).
 In future we would like to have the library available via *Maven*.
 It is packaged into two separate artifacts. *clientlib.definitions* contains